 Tags Attributes Description heap The root element.
-01000 Element that references a Java class. class name Class type (<classtype>)</classtype> id Unique identifier of the class. superclass Identifier of the superclass of this class. abiaat Element that references a Java object. object id Unique identifier of this object. class Fully qualified name of the class of this object. array Element that references a Java array. array id Unique identifier of this array. class Fully qualified name of the class of this array. elementsType Type of the elements of this array. length Array length. otninglitonol Element that references a java.lang.String literal. stringLiteral id Unique identifier of this object. class Id of java.lang.String class.
-C: -1.4 Element that references the field of an object or a class. field name Name of this field. id Object or Array identifier, if it holds a reference. type Type of this field, if it holds a base type. value Value of this field, if it holds a base type.
+Element that references a Java class. class name Class type (<classtype>)</classtype> id Unique identifier of the class. superclass Identifier of the superclass of this class. ala di a a 4 Element that references a Java object. object id Unique identifier of this object. class Fully qualified name of the class of this object. array Element that references a Java array. array id Unique identifier of this array. class Fully qualified name of the class of this array. elementsType Type of the elements of this array. length Array length. stringLiteral Element that references a java.lang.String literal.
+Sti ingliteral id Unique identifier of this object. class Id of java.lang.String class.
+C: -1 -1 Element that references the field of an object or a class. field name Name of this field. id Object or Array identifier, if it holds a reference. type Type of this field, if it holds a base type. value Value of this field, if it holds a base type.